grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Extends: existence

-Use okay instead of '%s'.
+Use okay instead of '%s' unless you are directly referencing the UI.
+In that case, use [bold formatting](https://grafana.com/docs/writers-toolkit/write/style-guide/style-conventions/#bold).

 [More information ->](https://grafana.com/docs/writers-toolkit/write/style-guide/word-list/#okay)